 In connection with the acquisition of CSHP, the Company agreed to establish a retention plan for key CSHP staff.
 In September 2012, the Company finalized the terms of this plan and communicated the plan arrangements to the relevant employees.
 During the year ended March 31, 2013, the Company awarded 2,418,861 RSUs, which vest over a five-year period.
 In accordance with the plan, one-third of the total RSUs (806,302 RSUs) will vest on the third anniversary under the terms of the existing LTIP.
 The remaining two-thirds of the total RSUs (1,612,559 RSUs) will vest under the terms of the new CSH Inducement Plan, with one-half of the 1,612,559 RSUs vesting on the fourth anniversary and the remaining half on the fifth anniversary.
 During the year ended March 31, 2013, 55,544 RSUs were forfeited.
 On each vesting date, the RSUs entitle the awardee to receive cash or common shares of the Company.
-If at the vesting date the share price is less than \$8.50 per share, then the Company, at its election, will either (a) pay cash to the employee equal to \$8.50 multiplied by the number of RSUs vesting on such date, or (b) pay cash to the employee equal to the difference between \$8.50 and the vesting date share price, multiplied by the number of RSUs vesting on that date plus that number of shares equal to the number of RSUs vesting on such date.
+If at the vesting date the share price is less than \$8.50 per share, then the Company, at its election, will either (a) pay cash to the employee equal to \$8.50 multiplied by the number of RSUs vesting on such date, or (b) pay cash to the employee equal to the difference between \$8.50 and the vesting date share price, multiplied by the number of RSUs vesting on such date.